quocdat402/HARM_GUI/README.md

 Graphical User Interface for HARMs

 ## Description
 -	This is a GUI tool for HARMs written based on Java SWT.
-The tool support graph-based attack models in HARMs.
-It also provides security analysis using HARMs Engine.
+The tool support graph-based and tree-based attack models in HARMs.
+It also provides security analysis for attack graph using HARMs Engine.

 ![Main](./img/main.png)